conduktor/conduktor-docs/docs/platform/guides/self-service-quickstart.md

 With our protective policies in place and the website analytics team's Application created, let's add some topics.

-1. Add topics on our cluster:
+1. Create topics on our cluster:

 ```bash
 conduktor apply -f ./self-service/application-team-repo/kafka-resources/topics.yaml
 ```

-As these topics are associated to the Application Instances, we are able to visualize this link in the Topic Catalog, which helps teams discover who (which team) owns a topic (which in turn helps to initiate a conversation or even request access to it directly as part of a pull request).
+As these topics are associated to the Application Instances, we are able to visualize this link in the Topic Catalog, this helps teams discover who (which team) owns a topic to initiate a conversation, or even request access to it directly as part of a pull request.

 *This may take up to 30 seconds for the new topics to appear, depending when the indexer last polled for topics.*